-The scenario we will be exploring is managing the data within a business.
+The scenario we will be exploring is the management of data within a business.
 There are big disadvantages to using spreadsheets to do this, which databases handle very well.

-Spreadsheets typically top out a million rows of data.
-Databases can store practically and unlimited number of rows of data.
+Spreadsheets typically top out at a million rows of data.
+Databases can store practically an unlimited number of rows of data.
 Spreadsheets can have multiple sheets which can allow for complex calculations between multiple sets of data, but these become difficult to manage visually.
-Databases again can practically support unlimited number of tables and make working with all that data much more simple through SQL queries.
+Databases again can support practically an unlimited number of tables and make working with all that data much more simple through SQL queries.

 Keeping data accurate is very difficult.
 Imagine updating the following sheet:

-In a spreadsheet we could do ctrl F or use the Find and Replace but this might break down if data is spread across multiple sheets, it would be easy to miss one.
+In a spreadsheet we could do ctrl F or use the Find and Replace tool, but this might break down.
+For example, if the data is spread across multiple sheets, it would be easy to miss one.
 In databases using SQL and 3rd Normal Form(more on this later) we can make these updates easily and accurately.

-Spreadsheets have a binary level of access, either you have the file or link or you do not.
+Spreadsheets have a binary level of access, either you have access to the file or you do not.
 Databases allow for complex permission settings to not only prevent certain people from being able to see certain parts of the data, but also to encrypt data within the database.
-This allows for compliance with regulations like GDPR and also protects the data from being edited by the wrong people.
+This allows for compliance with regulations like GDPR(General Data Protection Regulation) and also protects the data from being edited by the wrong people.